 Narration is too fast or too slow

-Problem: Voice-over pacing doesn’t match your expectations.Solution:
+Problem: Voice-over pacing does not match your expectations.Solution:

 - Adjust the